Lent – Day 39 – Trust In The Lord, Have Faith In God

 “So Jesus answered and said to them, ‘Have faith in God.’”
 Mark 11:22

 Trust in the Lord and have faith in God are essentially one and the same.
-Faith without trust is fear in counterfeit.
-Trust without faith nullifies it.
+Faith without trust is counterfeit faith.
+Trust without faith is mere lip service and not trust at all.
 In other words if you have one you must have the other for either to function.

 We trust in the Lord because we believe His word.
 We have faith in His Word because He is God and He cannot lie.
-[Titus 1:2] Because we put our trust in Him our faith has an anchor that will securely hold us in the midst of the fiercest storm of test or trial, doubt or fear.
+[Titus 1:2] Because we put our trust in Him our faith has an anchor that will securely hold us in the midst of the fiercest storm, the severest test, the greatest trial, the deepest doubt or the darkest fear.

 Our faith in Him has the substance of the knowledge of His Word.
-In His Word we see His proven character and in our lives we can identify times and times again when He has kept His Word and done exactly what we expected of Him and even more because His Word is one with His person.
+In His Word we see His proven character and in our lives we can identify times and times again when He has kept His Word and done exactly what we expected of Him and even more because His Word is one with His nature and His will.

 Just as God will not be separated from His Word, His Promises or His Covenants, He cannot be separated from His nature of Love.
 His Word is the expression of His Love.
 Jesus is the incarnation of the WORD of God and the fullest expression of His Love.

 When our faith and trust are anchored in God, He will not fail us nor will we be found wanting when our hope is in the fulfillment of His covenants of promise.
-When we base our lives, our words, our actions, our choices, our decisions, our provisions, our expectations of life on a daily basis and our futures are rested in Him, He will empower us to stand firm in our trust and faith and He will reward us.
+When we base our lives, our words, our actions, our choices, our decisions, our provisions, our expectations of life on His Word our futures rest securely in Him.
+He will empower us to stand firm in our trust and faith and He will reward us.

-The key is knowing His Word, confessing His Word, confessing His promises over ourselves, over our loved ones and in life situations to cause them to conform to His will.
+The key is knowing His Word, confessing His Word, confessing His promises over ourselves, over our loved ones in all life situations to cause them to conform to His will.
 Finally, we must keep (obey) His commandments.
-I don’t mean that God requires us to keep a complicated set of rules and regulations, but He does require us to live by faith in Him.
+I don’t mean that God requires us to keep a complicated set of rules and regulations, but He does require us to live by faith in Him by doing what He says.

 If we endeavor to keep these three all the others will take care of themselves.
 They will be an outworking by product of keeping these three, loving God, loving our neighbor and loving one another.